3 posts in this topic

 What do you think of Ad Blockers and what do you do against them?

 As a result, we don't do anything against Ad Blockers and don't currently intend to ever do anything against them.
 We actually try to make the website look good even when Ad Blockers are used.
-We're aware that there is a slight issue on the right side of the website when using certain Ad Blockers (the highest box on the right side is 15 pixels lower than it should be), but we intend to remedy that in the near future.
+We do show them a message from time to time to remind them that there are other ways they can contribute :)

 What about donations?